WPChill/imageseo-wordpress/readme.txt

 To help us translate Image SEO in your language, contact us

 == Changelog ==

+= 1.0.21 (12-10-2019) =
+- Improved: Improvement of mass optimization to use only the credits necessary for the optimization of empty alts only.
+- Improved: Prevention of infinite redirection loops on writing htaccess rules.

 = 1.0.20 (12-09-2019) =
 - Bugfix: Correction of the calculation of the images to be optimized with the alternative text